Anthony-Nolan/Atlas/README_Deployment.md

   - `TF_VAR_DATABASE_SERVER_AZUREAD_ADMINISTRATOR_LOGIN_USERNAME` - Name of the AD group used to control admin access to the system-tests SQL server
   - `TF_VAR_DATABASE_SERVER_AZUREAD_ADMINISTRATOR_OBJECTID` - Object ID of AD group
   - `TF_VAR_DATABASE_SERVER_AZUREAD_ADMINISTRATOR_TENANTID` - ID of Tenant where AD group resides

+#### Azure Configuration
+The second App Registration created during [the previous Azure Configuration step](#azure-configuration) must have the role of `Contributor` and `App Configuration Data Owner` on the `ATLAS-SYSTEM-TEST-RESOURCE-GROUP` to allow terraform to create and access the required resources.
+This can be set at the Azure subscription level.

 ### One-time Set-up